Newport Hospital Primary Stroke Center

 Newport Hospital Stroke Support Group

-A support group for stroke patients and their families meets on the second Wednesday of each month at Newport Hospital.
+A support group for stroke patients and their families meets at Newport Hospital.
 Call 401-845-1244 or email for more information.

 Act FAST: How to Recognize Stroke Symptoms